 Arts and Culture Stream

-The Arts and Culture Stream of Annual Grants is the way Council supports the creation and public presentation of arts and cultural projects, activities and works.
-Our vision is that the City of Yarra is a leading place for diverse and vibrant arts, cultures and communities.
-Our mission is to work with communities, artists, organisations, business and government to achieve community wellbeing, economic strength and cultural vitality within Yarra, through the following three goals:
+The Arts and Culture Stream of Annual Grants is the way Council supports the creation and presentation of arts and cultural projects, activities and works.
+Our vision is for the City of Yarra to be a creative place where dynamic, diverse, vibrant arts activities thrive and our citizens enjoy arts and culture as an everyday experience.

-1: Involving local people 2: Investing in local practice 3: Supporting a shared sense of place.
+Our goals are to make arts and culture in Yarra:

+1: Easier to practice 2: Easier to participate 3: Prominent in Council’s activities

 Funding Categories